nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding-v2.md

   One test must not set up the conditions for the next test.
 You must be able to run each test independently and in any order.
 When tests depend on each other, the first one to fail causes a cascade of downstream failures, making diagnosis difficult and hiding downstream defects.

 * __Tests must be repeatable in any environment__
-  You should be able to run the tests in the production environment, in the QA environment, and on your laptop without a network.
+  You should be able to run the tests in continuous integration or on your laptop without a network.
 If your tests aren't repeatable in any environment, you'll always have an excuse for why they fail.
   Fixture data and configuration must be managed within the test.

 * __Tests must be self-validating__